apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 ## Setup git repositories
 - The following set of Git repositories will be used for our GitOps workflow.
-    - Main GitOps repository ([https://github.com/cloud-native-toolkit/multi-tenancy-gitops](https://github.com/cloud-native-toolkit/multi-tenancy-gitops)): This repository contains all the ArgoCD Applications for  the `infrastructure`, `services` and `application` layers.
+    - Main GitOps repository ([https://github.com/apac-mcm-aiops-asset/ocp-power-gitops](https://github.com/apac-mcm-aiops-asset/ocp-power-gitops)): This repository contains all the ArgoCD Applications for  the `infrastructure`, `services` and `application` layers.
 Each ArgoCD Application will reference a specific K8s resource (yaml resides in a separate git repository), contain the configuration of the K8s resource, and determine where it will be deployed into the cluster.
-    - Infrastructure GitOps repository ([https://github.com/cloud-native-toolkit/multi-tenancy-gitops-infra](https://github.com/cloud-native-toolkit/multi-tenancy-gitops-infra)): Contains the YAMLs for cluster-wide and/or infrastructure related K8s resources managed by a cluster administrator.
+    - Infrastructure GitOps repository ([https://github.com/apac-mcm-aiops-asset/ocp-power-gitops-infra](https://github.com/apac-mcm-aiops-asset/ocp-power-gitops-infra)): Contains the YAMLs for cluster-wide and/or infrastructure related K8s resources managed by a cluster administrator.
 This would include `namespaces`, `clusterroles`, `clusterrolebindings`, `machinesets` to name a few.
-    - Services GitOps repository ([https://github.com/cloud-native-toolkit/multi-tenancy-gitops-services](https://github.com/cloud-native-toolkit/multi-tenancy-gitops-services)): Contains the YAMLs for K8s resources which will be used by the `application` layer.
+    - Services GitOps repository ([https://github.com/apac-mcm-aiops-asset/ocp-power-gitops-services](https://github.com/apac-mcm-aiops-asset/ocp-power-gitops-services)): Contains the YAMLs for K8s resources which will be used by the `application` layer.
 This could include `subscriptions` for Operators, YAMLs of custom resources provided, or Helm Charts for tools provided by a third party.
 These resource would usually be managed by the Administrator(s) and/or a DevOps team supporting application developers.
+    - Apps GitOps repository ([https://github.com/apac-mcm-aiops-asset/ocp-power-gitops-apps](https://github.com/apac-mcm-aiops-asset/ocp-power-gitops-apps)): Contains the YAMLs for K8s resources to deploy `applications`.

 ### Tasks:
 1. Create a new GitHub Organization using instructions from this [GitHub documentation](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).